department-of-veterans-affairs/next-build/READMEs/quickstart.md

 2. In layout query file[^2]
    - Update the `query params` section with the properties needed for the layout.
-   - Update the `data loader` to use the correct `RESOURCE_TYPES`
+   - Update the `data loader` to use the correct `RESOURCE_TYPES`.
    - Create more defined fields in the `formatter` and map the data to those fields.
 The new fields should be refined to hold only the necessary data needed to build your layout and remove the excess data.
 3. Setting types the layout's formatted file[^3]
    - A formatted file will generate as a part of the layout template.
 Here you will need to set the correct data types to the new fields created from the `formatter` in the relating query file[^4]
-   - This should resolve any errors relating to type conflicts or error messages claiming that property does not exist in the query file[^5]
+   - This should resolve any errors relating to type conflicts or error messages claiming that property does not exist in the query file[^5].
 4. In the index.tsx file from the layout folder[^6]
    - This is where the layout object is declared and uses the object's properties made from the `formatter` as arguments to be injects into the html structure to be rendered

+> [!IMPORTANT]
-     > [!IMPORTANT] Try to use va-components whenever possible.
+> Try to use va-components whenever possible.
 The va-components are imported to next build and exist in the `additional.d.ts` file.
 There will be some instance where va-component, such as content-build is not using the va-component and we must match production as closely as possible or there is a data-widget-type handling the rendering.

+> [!WARNING]
-     > [!REMINDER] The main tag is already applied to the wrapper file.
-Translate content below the main tag of the liquid template to prevent confusion on Ally or accessibility applications with having two <main> tags
+> The main tag is already applied to the wrapper file.
+Translate content below the main tag of the liquid template to prevent confusion on Ally or accessibility applications with having two `<main>` tags

 ## Other existing relevant files